ace-lab/pl-ucb-csxxx/README.md

    - midterm
    - final
    - Developers should define these for their course in `infoCourse.json`
-2. Semester the original question was written in and the question number (Ex: Fa18Q6 or Sp20Q10)
+2. Semester the original question was written in and the question number: (Ex: Fa18Q6 or Sp20Q10)
    - Usually the 'type of exam' tag goes hand in hand with this tag.
    - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.
 3. Any subtopics not covered in the Topics section of `infoCourse.json` should be defined on `infoCourse.json` under tags.